sunappushotto/docs/guides/create-a-space.md

 **DNS registrar guide**
 [https://docs.ens.domains/dns-registrar-guide](https://docs.ens.domains/dns-registrar-guide)

-## 2. Link your LNS domain to Snapshot with "contenthash"
+## 2. Link your LNS domain to Sunappushotto with "contenthash"

 Once you have created your domain LNS, go on this url using your domain for space name. [https://snapshot.page/\#/**my-space.eth**/settings](https://snapshot.page/#/my-space.eth/settings)